 We are a full-service animal hospital providing comprehensive pet healthcare services in Olympia, WA.
-Our veterinarians offer a wide variety of medical, surgical and dental services.
-Our hospital has advanced equipment and technologies, including comprehensive in-house testing for accurate diagnosis, digital x-ray, surgical suite, dental suite, and a pharmacy.
+Our veterinarians offer a wide variety of medical, surgical, and dental services.
+Our hospital has advanced equipment and technologies, including comprehensive in-house testing for accurate diagnosis, digital x-ray, surgical suites, dental suites, and a pharmacy.
 We are committed to providing quality care at every stage of your pet's life.
 From routine preventive care to early detection and treatment of a wide range of conditions and diseases, we have the expertise to provide the highest standard of care for your pet.
-We also serve Hoodsport, Shelton, McCleary, Elma, Lacey, Tumwater, Rochester, Centralia and Chehalis.
+We also serve Hoodsport, Shelton, McCleary, Elma, Lacey, Tumwater, Rochester, Centralia, and Chehalis.

 Dr. Lesley Parker

 I have been fortunate to live a life filled with animals and animal adventures, so becoming a veterinarian seemed like an obvious path.
 I was raised in New England, always surrounded by dogs and cats, but my family also spent several years traveling and living overseas.
 Throughout this time I was lucky enough to observe many exotic animals in their natural habitat; including studying animals such as zebras, giraffe, elephants, and hippos during a college semester in Kenya.
 These experiences all led to a biology degree in Oregon, followed by veterinary school at The Ohio State University.
 My husband and I live a simpler life now.
 We love the Pacific Northwest and it is a perfect place to raise our two children.
 Our life is filled with school, sports, boating, and appreciating all that Olympia has to offer.

 Dr. Joshua Schulz

 PennHip by appointment only

 Dr. Hannah Robertson